Atrocity propaganda: Gulf War

 Iraq invaded Kuwait in August 1990.
 On October 10, 1990, a young Kuwaiti girl known only as "Nayirah" appeared in front of a congressional committee and testified that she witnessed the mass murdering of infants, when Iraqi soldiers had snatched them out of hospital incubators and threw them on the floor to die.
 Her testimony became a lead item in newspapers, radio and TV all over the US.
 The story was eventually exposed as a fabrication in December 1992, in a CBC-TV program called To Sell a War.
 Nayirah was revealed to be the daughter of Kuwait's ambassador to the United States, and had not actually seen the "atrocities" she described take place; the PR firm Hill & Knowlton, which had been hired by the Kuwaiti government to devise a PR campaign to increase American public support for a war against Iraq, had heavily promoted her testimony.

-Unification Church

-In their study of 190 newspaper articles about former members of the Unification Church between 1974 and 1977, Bromley and others found that 188 contained atrocity stories and were largely hostile to the church.
-The most frequent atrocities were: